First, the figures:

 Add to this the fact that LEDs can be made in custom-designed molded "bulbs" with tailored optical properties.
 This makes it a little easier to get light concentrated to where it needs to go and waste less power in producing light where one does not need as much.

-Given all of this, one can see why a bunch of LEDs drawing somewhere around 9-14 watts can do as good a job in a traffic light as the usual 67 to 116 watt incandescent traffic signal lamp!
+Given all of this, one can see why a bunch of LEDs drawing 7-14 watts can do as good a job in a traffic light as the usual 67 to 116 watt incandescent traffic signal lamp!

 Any wavelength of visible light has a characteristic lumen/watt luminous efficacy figure.
 This is approx. 683 lumens/watt times the Photopic Function of that wavelength.
 Light having more than one wavelength would have a luminous efficacy which is an average of those of all wavelengths present, with weighting for the amount of light present at each wavelength.